hgyxbll/cheat/README.md

  initialization with `SET_UP(block)` and finalization with `TEAR_DOWN(block)`.

-Examples are in the `example.c` file.
+Examples are in the `cheat-example.c` file, which can be compiled with `make` and run with `make test`.

 ### Running Tests